 However, as required by federal regulations under 34 CFR Part 300, each district's SPED separate settings rate is also disaggregated by the following racial and ethnic groups: (1) Hispanic/Latino; (2) American Indian or Alaska Native; (3) Asian; (4) Black or African American; (5) Native Hawaiian or Other Pacific Islander; (6) White; and (7) Two or More Races.
 PLs of significant disproportionality will be assigned for any racial/ethnic group if the racial/ethnic group's risk ratio exceeds 2.5.

-PL SD Year 1 Significant Disproportionality (SD) Risk Ratio > 2.5 - MAX racial/ethnic group's separate settings rate other students' separate settings rate
+PL SD (Year 1) or SD (Year 2) > 2.5 - MAX

+racial/ethnic group's separate settings rate other students' separate settings rate